-- How Much Turmeric You Should Take
+- How Much Turmeric You Should Take?

-- How To Find The Best Turmeric Supplement
+- What's The Best Turmeric Supplement?

 - Should You Take Turmeric For Recovery?

-Turmeric, is a rhizomatous herbaceous perennial plant (Curcuma longa).
+Turmeric is a rhizomatous herbaceous perennial plant (Curcuma longa).
 Sometimes referred to as Indian Saffron or the golden spice, Turmeric is part of the Ginger family and is a tall plant that grows in Southeast Asia and cultivated in India.
 The turmeric that you find in supplements is directly derived from the plants roots.
 Through several studies, Turmeric been proven to provide countless health benefits from improving joint health and mobility, reducing exercise-induced inflammation and muscle soreness, thus enhancing recovery and performance.
 But, that’s not all.

 Turmeric’s Unique Molecular Makeup

 Turmeric contains over 100 unique chemical properties that contribute to its countless therapeutic and anti-inflammatory effects.
-The most active ingredient in Turmeric is Curcumin a polyphenol which has been shown to target multiple signaling molecules at the cellular level.
+The most active ingredient in Turmeric is Curcumin a polyphenol that has been shown to target multiple signaling molecules at the cellular level.
 Curcumin is responsible for giving the turmeric root its beautiful yellow-orange color.
 Curcuminoids, the group of chemical compounds accountable for the health benefits of turmeric, include curcumin, demethoxycurcumin, and bisdemethoxycurcumin.
 Turmeric also contains volatile oils, including tumerone, artumerone, and zingiberene.
 Curcumin has been shown to have multiple health benefits, including inflammatory conditions, metabolic syndrome, and degenerative eye conditions.

 Despite the health benefits associated with Curcumin, the major problem with ingesting curcumin by itself is its poor bioavailability.
 Adding a digestive bioavailability enhancer such as Bioperine, the major active component of black pepper can increase the bioavailability of curcumin by 2000%.

-If you’re looking for a good turmeric supplement, make sure it’s 95% curcuma longa, and that it contains piperine, or BioPerine for optimal absorption.
+If you’re looking for a good turmeric supplement, make sure it’s 95% Curcuma longa, and that it contains piperine or BioPerine for optimal absorption.
 At Swolverine we add 5mg of BioPerine, to our Turmeric supplement or optimal absorption and bioavailability.
 Find out more about our Turmeric product below.

 RELATED ARTICLE The Benefits Of BioPerine